cengels/potence/docs/_pages/Types/TypeofResult.md

 The type expands into `'bigint' | 'boolean' | 'function' | 'number' | 'object' |
 'string' | 'symbol' | 'undefined'`.
 Note that these are the `string`s that may be returned by the `typeof` keyword, not their respective actual types.
-To get the actual type from a BaseType, use
-[`Typeof<T>`]({{ site.baseurl }}{% link _pages/Types/Typeof.md %}).
+To get the actual type from a `TypeofResult`, use [`Typeof<T>`]({{ site.baseurl }}{% link _pages/Types/Typeof.md %}).